readthedocs/tutorial-template/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to ProtestaScience's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**ProtestaScience** ProtestaScience is a Python library for scientists, with tools to study the impact on a road network of a given activist strategy.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It pulls data from the `Open Street Map database <https://openstreetmap.org/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including